HIGHLAND PUBLIC LIBRARY BY-LAWS

 OFFICERS AND THEIR DUTIES

-- Officers and Election.
-The officers of the Library shall be the President, 1st Vice President, 2nd Vice President, Financial Officer, and Secretary.
-Officers shall be elected at the July meeting of the Board by its members, and will continue to serve until such time as a replacement is elected or they are removed.
+1. Officers and Election.
+The officers of the Library shall be the President, 1st Vice President, 2nd Vice President, Financial Officer, and Secretary each of whom shall be elected annually, by secret ballot, for a one-year term by majority vote at the Annual Meeting, upon nominations from the floor, and will continue to serve until such time as a replacement is elected at the next Annual Meeting, or they are removed.
 Only Trustees of the Library may serve as officers.
-An officer may succeed himself or herself in office, but no officer may serve more than five (5) consecutive terms in a single office.
+An officer may succeed himself or herself in office, but no officer may serve more than three (3) consecutive terms in a single office.

-- 1st Vice President.
-In the absence of the President, the 1st Vice President may serve in his or her stead.
-The 1st Vice President shall be the chair of the Personnel Committee and shall perform such other appropriate duties as may be requested from time to time by the Board or the President.
+b.
+1st Vice President.
+In the absence of the President, the 1st Vice President shall serve in his or her stead.
+The 1st Vice President may serve as the chair of the Personnel Committee and shall perform such other appropriate duties as may be requested from time to time by the Board or the President.
 If the President shall resign, die, or be removed from office, the 1st Vice President shall become the President for the balance of that person’s unexpired term.

-- Financial Officer.
-The Financial Officerwith the assistance of the Treasurer as necessary, shall present a report of the Library’s financial activities and condition to the Board as often as the Board may require; shall present the proposed expenditures of the Library to the Board for approval; shall prepare the Library’s annual budget for the approval of the Board; and shall, in connection with annual independent audits, prepare and file an annual financial report with the Board.
+d.
+Financial Officer.
+The Financial Officer with the assistance of the Treasurer as necessary, shall present a report of the Library’s financial activities and condition to the Board as often as the Board may require; shall present the proposed expenditures of the Library to the Board for approval; shall prepare the Library’s annual budget for the approval of the Board; and shall, in connection with annual independent audits, prepare and file an annual financial report with the Board.

 All meetings shall be held in accordance with NYS Public Officers Law

-- Annual Meeting.
-The Annual Meeting of the Board shall be the next regular meeting after July 1st in each calendar year.
+1. Annual Meeting.
+The Annual Meeting of the Board shall be the next regular meeting after July 1stin each calendar year.
 It shall be held at such time and place as the Trustees shall determine.

 Public Notice of all Board meetings shall be given in accordance with the open meetings provisions of the Public Officers Law.